xparadoxical/gddocs/docs/topics/tags.md

 # Tags

-> Various text interfaces within the Geometry Dash client can be manipulated using special tags similar to markup languages such as `HTML.` Geometry Dash has 3 primary types of tags
+> Various text interfaces within the Geometry Dash client can be manipulated using special tags similar to markup languages such as `HTML.` Geometry Dash has 4 primary types of tags

 - Colour Tags
-- Instant Tags
+- Instant/Fade Tags
 - Delay Tags
+- Shake Tags

 ## Colour Tags